California and Colorado Elopements

 One thing I’d advise you to not scrimp on is photography.
 If the cost of professional photo services puts you over your budget, then cut back on the amount of photography time before you compromise on photo quality.
 I can’t tell you how much high-quality photographs of your elopement are going to mean to you afterwards.
 That’s the only thing you’re going to have to show to the friends and family that weren’t invited–you want the images to perfectly reflect the joy and beauty of your special day.
 This is not the time to to bring along a friend that’s “good with a camera,” or hire a cut-rate, photographer wannabe.

 I’m appalled by what passes for “professional” photography these days.
 Granted, I’m married to the pickiest photographer on the planet, and he has trained me on what to look for when scrutinizing images of someone’s wedding.
 But the dreck that supposedly “professional photographers” try to pass off is appalling.
 Check Google reviews, ask around (this is one of those times where you should seek out opinions), and check to see if your venue offers a preferred vendor list.
-(Note: repeat this same process if you also plan to hire a videographer.)

 Start doing some serious research